emberjs/rfcs/text/0000-guides-restructure.md

 This refactor is biased towards new user experience, so existing Ember users could experience the most drawbacks.

-1. The will need to discover where old content lives → mitigated by the site search, which is now stabilized
+1. They will need to discover where old content lives.
+This is mitigated by the site search, which is now stabilized
 2. Experienced developers who haven’t looked at the Guides for a long time will all reference it during the Octane upgrade, and may be surprised to find a new layout.
-It’s another “new thing to learn” → mitigated by consolidating most of the new things to learn into the Components section
+It’s another “new thing to learn.”
+This is mitigated by consolidating most of the new things to learn into the Components section
-3. There will likely be some wrinkles to iron out with regards to content that should have been refactored during rearranging, but was overlooked → we know that the community will help identify these issues, thanks to the awesome response to the CLI docs refactor in 2018
+3. There will likely be some wrinkles to iron out with regards to content that should have been refactored during rearranging, but was overlooked.
+We are confident that the community will help identify these issues.

 ## Alternatives